 6. Scope of Species Settings

-Each wood species and subspecies have their own distinct chemical and physical properties that impact how moisture meters calculate their MC.
-Pin style moisture meters are affected by the wood’s chemical properties, while pinless moisture meters are affected by the wood’s density.
-You cannot get an accurate moisture reading without accounting for the species of the wood being measured.
+Each wood species and subspecies have distinct chemical and physical properties that impact how moisture meters calculate their MC.
+Pin-style moisture meters are affected by the wood’s chemical properties, while pinless moisture meters are affected by the wood’s density.
+You cannot get an accurate moisture reading without accounting for the wood species being measured.

 A lower-end moisture meter may not have a species correction feature.
 Consequently, any user of these meters will have to use an adjustment table to adjust the meter readings into a more accurate moisture measurement for the specific species.